Published on: 07 Oct, 2024 18:00

 The P/E ratio provides insight into how much investors are willing to pay for each unit of earnings in the index.
 A higher P/E ratio often suggests that the market anticipates significant future growth, while a lower P/E ratio might indicate that the index is undervalued or that growth expectations are more modest.

-NIFTY P/E Ratio History
+Nifty P/E Ratio history

 2. P/E Ratio Peaks: The P/E ratio has reached several peaks, notably around 2000, 2008, and 2020, indicating periods of high market valuation relative to earnings.